strongloop/strongloop.com2/_posts/2018-04-16-github-example-app-part3.md

 ```

 ### Step 4: Using Repository Mixin in the Application
-We are going to use the [Repository Mixin](http://loopback.io/doc/en/lb4/Repositories.html#repository-mixin) to bind the application and Repository.
+We are going to use the [Repository Mixin](http://loopback.io/doc/en/lb4/Repositories.html#repository-mixin) to bind the Application and Repository.

 <img src="../blog-assets/2018/04/github-app-cloudant.png" alt="Creating Model, DataSource and Repository" style="width: 400px; margin:auto;"/>